bajwan/263/p-np/PITCHME.md

 A clique in a graph is a subset of vertices such that every vertex is adjacent to the others.

-The clique problem is the problem of finding the a K-sized clique in a graph.
+The clique problem is the problem of finding a K-sized clique in a graph.
 ---
 Vertex cover problem.